 Daily Office Readings for Thursday of Proper 5: Year 2

-All of the people who were asked who Jesus was brought up people from their own past, either known or taught about.
+All of the people who were asked who Jesus was, brought up people from their own historical past, either known or were taught about.
 Not one of them left room for a New Person, One they had not seen or heard of, but was indeed prophesied about.

 Today we have a taught (and teaching) Jesus who existed in the flesh in our past.
 But our Lord Jesus also lives with us today in the Holy Spirit.
 So, who do you say our Lord Jesus is?
 He is the living Holy Spirit that dwells in each of us and in our Church.
 We then, are the fruits of His Spirit.
 Paul tells us about the fruit of the Spirit in our New Testament lessen for today from Galatians.
 He says, “The fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.
 There is no law against such things.
 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.”
 (Galatians 5: 22 – 24)

 Who do we say Jesus is?
 More importantly, how do we say who Jesus is?
 We say it by our behavior and kindness, by our compassion and caring.
 Through our deeds we say who our leader is because we model ourselves after him.